Create Vein Surface: Automation

 SuppressOutput

-Define if summary information is exported to the Output window when vein-from-samples is executed.
+Whether summary information is prevented from being printed to the Output window when vein-from-samples is executed.

 Permitted values are "yes" or "no"